 Release Date: TBD

-Description: Information for certification bodies to provide to EPA on products certified as meeting the eligibility criteria for the ENERGY STAR® Program Requirements for Commercial Ovens Version 2.0.
-Additional instructions for submitting this information to EPA are available at www.energystar.gov/cbresources.
+Description: Information for certification bodies to provide to EPA on products certified as meeting the eligibility criteria for the ENERGY STAR® Program Requirements for Commercial Ovens Version 2.0, 2.1, or 2.2.
+Additional instructions for submitting this information to EPA are available at www.energystar.gov/qpx.

 Total Columns: 69